-Prerequisites: Declared education major, Educ 251 Corequisites: Educ 356, Educ 357 or Educ 358,
+Prerequisites: Declared education major, Educ 251 Corequisites: Educ 356, Educ 357 or Educ 358, or Educ 253 and Educ 254, Educ 251

-Educ 359

 EDUC 356 - Classroom and Behavior Management: L.D./E.I.

 This course provides an in-depth study of classroom and behavior management for both general and special education pre-service teachers.
 It addresses strategies for changing inappropriate student behavior, including the unique needs of students with learning disabilities and emotional impairments and legislative provisions.